okonghw/webapp-olivia/TechSpec.md

 - activeRoom: Room - The current room that the user is in.
 - friendList: List<User> - List of friends the user can interact with.
 - isAppPaused: boolean - Indicates if the app is paused.
-- notificationQueue: List<Notification> - Queue for new notifications/messages.
+- notificationQueue: List<UserActivity> - Queue for new notifications/messages.
 - rooms: List<Room> - List of rooms available for the user.
 * Methods
 - initializeApp: Sets up the app with default settings, loads user data, and initializes rooms.
 navigateToRoom: Switches the current room based on user selection.
 - pauseApp: Pauses interactions within the app.
 - resumeApp: Resumes app functionality after pausing.
-- sendNotification: Queues notifications for new messages, updates, or events.
+- sendNotification(activity: UserActivity): Queues notifications for new messages, updates, or events.
 - loadFriendList: Loads the friend list and their interaction statuses.

 2. Room

 Represents each "nook" or room in the app, managing layout, customization, and access control.

 * Variables